Contact us

 • the use of feed with low-digestible protein.

 Whatever the cause - uneaten pellets or indigestible fractions of the food - direct nitrogen losses are a serious issue.
 They cost money since the protein feed content does not actually benefit the fish.
-This also means a waste of resources, since that nitrogen could potentially have been used for growing or breeding other organisms (algae and microorganisms).
+This also means a waste of resources since nitrogen could potentially have been used for growing or breeding other organisms (algae and microorganisms).

 In order to ensure a maximum level of digestibility and a balanced protein content, it is therefore important to choose the raw materials used in feed composition with care.

-Once it has been digested, the nitrogen content of feed can be used for two main purposes:
+Once it has been digested, the nitrogen content of the feed can be used for two main purposes:

 • for synthesis, including protein synthesis (anabolism)